EmpowerPlastic/empowerchain/chain/CODING_GUIDELINES.md

 ## Module structure

-We try to follow the structure outline in the Cosmos SDK docs: https://docs.cosmos.network/main/building-modules/structure
+We try to follow the folder structure outline in the Cosmos SDK docs: https://docs.cosmos.network/main/building-modules/structure

 For documentation of a module, we use the `README.md` file under `x/modulename`.
 The format should conform to the "spec-spec" outlined in the Cosmos SDK docs: https://docs.cosmos.network/main/spec/SPEC-SPEC